1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 1. Lifestyle and Diet Modifications

-• Low-FODMAP eating plan to reduce gas and cramping
+• Low-FODMAP diet to reduce cramping and gas.

 2. Medications

-• Anti-inflammatory drugs (e.g., budesonide) to reduce gut inflammation
+• Anti-inflammatory drug (e.g., budesonide) to reduce gut inflammation.

 3. Minimally Invasive or Advanced Procedures